Get your International Driving Permit for Solomon Islands in 8 minutes

 11. Then, type in your credit card’s details to pay the fee.

-12. Once you're done, we'll send you email updates about where your IDP is in the shipping process.
+12. Once you're done, we'll send you email updates about where your International Driving Permit is in the shipping process.

 Top Destinations in the Solomon Islands